 Anti-pattern 2: Picking US-incorporated PTaaS by default when the customer did not require it

 A US enterprise customer asks for “a pentest report.”
 The founder reads PTaaS marketing pages and assumes the customer wants a US-incorporated PTaaS vendor specifically.
-The founder commits to a USD $25,000+ annual subscription, when a single audit-acceptable pentest report from a boutique vendor at USD $1,500 to $3,000 would have satisfied the customer requirement.
+The founder commits to a multi-year PTaaS subscription when a single audit-acceptable pentest report from a boutique vendor at under USD 2,000 would have satisfied the customer requirement.
 The fix: ask the US enterprise customer whether the requirement is a US-incorporated vendor specifically, or an audit-acceptable pentest report from any reputable vendor with a public sample.
 The latter is far more common; the former is procurement preference, not a security requirement.

 Anti-pattern 3: Buying bug bounty before the first pentest exists